 Missing mailto: prefix.
 Report URIs must start with mailto:.

 Want to check your record?
 Run a free DMARC check on your domain.
+If a receiver reports a permanent error evaluating your DMARC policy, that troubleshooting guide walks through the parsing faults that cause it.

 Syntax rules